 All the elements of a MPC keygroup program can be managed in a single mode; PROGRAM EDIT, which we’ll effectively consider to be our synth’s editing ‘interface’.

-Head over to PROGRAM EDIT > MASTER, which is the ‘master’ configuration page for our program:
+Head over to PROGRAM EDIT > GLOBAL, which is the ‘main’ configuration page for our program (this was previously called the ‘MASTER’ screen in previous firmwares):

 On the top red bar you can see the ‘NUMBER OF KG’ field, this tells us that this program contains just one keygroup, while the NOTE RANGE shows us that this one keygroup covers the notes C-2 to G8, which is all 128 pads (over banks A to H).
 These default settings are perfect for our MPC synth patch.